GameChangerFinance/unimatrix/README.md

 7. Open a pull request

+## TODO

+- A minor breaking change regarding public metadata with it's co-related wallet-side update is pending.

 ## License

-This project is about to be licensed under the MIT License.
+This closed-source project has been improved and released as open source after ₳91.1M positive votes from the Cardano community on Fund 11 of Project Catalyst.
+Thanks voters and Catalyst for making this possible and help builders to keep working on open source tooling for the great Cardano ecosystem.

 See the LICENSE file for details.